 - Event: A custom metric such as number of button clicks, in app purchase times and amounts, number of times the player finished a game level etc.

 - Event duration: When calculated, shows the duration of an event, usually in seconds

 - Segmentation: Secondary key to slice the data for an event.
 Can be anything like an event key and it is used to categorize the event data.
 An example can be using

 countriesof the user.

 - Crash: A crash is a software failure that causes the program flow to break unexpectedly.
-This term is usually used in iOS world.
+This term is usually used in the iOS world.

 - Total occurrences: Number of repetitions of a crash or group of crashes.

 - Unique crashes: Number of crashes that happen uniquely.
-In this case, only first occurrence of a crash type is recorded.
+In this case, only the first occurrence of a crash type is recorded.

-- Non-fatal crashes: A crash that doesn't stop application but allows it to run after a crash is encountered.
+- Non-fatal crashes: A crash that doesn't stop the application but allows it to run after a crash is encountered.